The Galapagos Islands

 Galapagos Wildlife

-The Galapagos Islands are often described as a “living museum of evolution”—a place where the forces of natural selection are not just part of history, but still visibly at work.
-Isolated from the mainland and from each other, the islands have given rise to species found nowhere else on Earth, each uniquely adapted to its environment.
+Often described as a living museum of evolution, the Galapagos Islands offer a rare chance to witness natural selection in action.
+Long isolated from the mainland and from each other, the islands are home to species found nowhere else on Earth, each uniquely adapted to its environment.

-From marine iguanas that dive for algae, to giant tortoises that have evolved differently depending on their island, to finches and mockingbirds that helped shape the theory of evolution itself—the Galapagos offers a rare window into how life changes, survives, and thrives.
+From marine iguanas that dive for algae, to giant tortoises shaped by their home islands, to finches and mockingbirds that helped inspire the theory of evolution itself, the Galapagos offers a fascinating window into how life changes, survives, and thrives.

-What makes the experience even more remarkable is how wildlife here behaves: with few natural predators and generations of protection, many species show little fear of humans.
-This allows for close, respectful encounters with creatures that go about their lives as if we’re not even there.
+With few natural predators and generations of protection, many species show little fear of humans, allowing for close, respectful encounters that feel remarkably unmediated.

 Galapagos evolutionary theory